phenology/springtime/docs/crib.md

 which mamba  # should return a path

 # If not install mambaforge and activate it
+# Make sure to append x86_64 to installation location.

-# 2. Clone sprintime repo
+# 2. Clone springtime repo
 git clone https://github.com/phenology/springtime.git
 cd springtime